Politics of Botswana: Elections

 Botswana has held regular elections since its independence at five year intervals, all of which have been won by the Botswana Democratic Party.
 Elections are overseen by the Independent Electoral Commission (IEC).
 Elections in Botswana use first-past-the-post voting in which the winner is the candidate that receives a majority or plurality of votes.
 Botswana is rare among African countries in that its elections have never been associated with widespread political violence.

-The independence of Botswana's elections have been the subject of scrutiny.
+The independence of Botswana's elections have been the subject of scrutiny over the years.
 While elections are free and opposition parties are unrestrained, the incumbent party has access to other advantages.
-Prior to the creation of the IEC, the ruling party controlled elections through the Office of the Supervisor of Elections.
-The creation of the IEC has mitigated this to some extent, though its power to regulate elections is questioned.
-Referendums on election reform were held in 1987 and 1997.
+Prior to the creation of the IEC, the ruling party controlled elections through the Office of the Supervisor of Elections, which fell under the direct control of the Office of President.
+The creation of the IEC, as part of democratic reforms undertook in the 1990s, has since mitigated this to an extent, though questions around its independence lingered on during the remainder of one-party dominance.